Sketching and Embedding are Equivalent for Norms: From sketches to uniform embeddings

 \end{itemize} \end{lemma}

-During the course of the proof, we denote by $\binom{X}{2}$ the set of all \emph{unordered} pairs $\set{x, y}$ with $x, y \in X$, $x \ne y$.
 We prove Lemma~\ref{lem:Poincare2Thresh} via the following three claims.
-The first one uses standard arguments about embeddability of finite subsets (see, e.g., Proposition 8.12 in~\cite{BL00}).
+The first one uses standard arguments about embeddability of finite subsets (see, e.g., Proposition 8.12 in~\cite{BL00}, or Lemma 1.1 from~\cite{B92}).
+We note that this claim requires a finite value for $\tau_3$, as opposed to $\tau_3=+\infty$, which is the only reason the definition of a threshold embedding (Definition~\ref{def_th}) needs the parameter $\tau_3$.
+In the following claims, we denote by $\binom{X}{2}$ the set of all \emph{unordered} pairs $\set{x, y}$ with $x, y \in X$, $x \ne y$.

-\begin{claim} For every metric space $X$ and every $0 < s_1 < s_2$, $0 < \tau_1 < \tau_2 < \tau_3$ there exists an $(s_1, s_2, \tau_1, \tau_2, \tau_3)$-threshold map of $X$ to a Hilbert space iff the same is true for every finite subset of $X$. \end{claim} \begin{proof} The ``only if'' direction is obvious, so let us turn to the ``if'' part.
+\begin{claim} For every metric space $X$ and every $0 < s_1 < s_2$, $0 < \tau_1 < \tau_2 < \tau_3$ there exists an $(s_1, s_2, \tau_1, \tau_2, \tau_3)$-threshold map of $X$ to a Hilbert space iff the same is true for every finite subset of~$X$. \end{claim} The proof of Claim~\ref{compactness} uses standard definitions and facts from general topology: product topology, Tychonoff's theorem, as well as convergence and accumulation points along nets.
+These definitions can be found in a general topology textbook (see, e.g.,~\cite{M00}). \begin{proof} The ``only if'' direction is obvious, so let us turn to the ``if'' part.
 Consider the topological space

 By Tychonoff's theorem $U$ is compact.
 For every finite $X' \subset X$ there exists an $(s_1, s_2, \tau_1, \tau_2, \tau_3)$-threshold map $f_{X'}$ from $X'$ to a Hilbert space.
 It gives rise to a point $u_{X'} \in U$ whose coordinates are given by